Yandex Cloud

 ExampleExample

-If you do not have a suitable data set or model to process it, you can test machine learning in Managed Service for ClickHouse® using this example.
-We prepared a data file for it and trained a model to analyze it.
-You can upload data to ClickHouse® and see model predictions for different rows of the table.
+If you do not have an appropriate dataset and model to process it, you can test machine learning in Managed Service for ClickHouse® with this example.
+We prepared a data file and trained a model to analyze it.
+You can upload data to ClickHouse® and see model predictions for different table rows.

 Note

-In this example, we are going to use public data from the Amazon Employee Access Challenge.
-The model is trained to predict values in the ACTION column.
-The same data and model are used on GitHub.
+In this example, we will be using public data from the Amazon Employee Access Challenge.
+Our model is trained to predict values in the ACTION column.
+GitHub examples use the same data and model.

 To upload data to ClickHouse® and test the model: